 - Nutritious meals

 - No maintenance/repair

 - Transportation provided

 - Help with activities of daily living, such as dressing, medication reminders, and hygiene

 - Regular monitoring for physical and mental well-being

-Because all MacIntosh communities also offer skilled nursing, we provide additional services, such as on-site emergency care, rehabilitation and skilled nursing, and medication management.
+Because all MacIntosh communities also offer skilled nursing, we provide additional services, such as on-site emergency care, rehabilitation, and medication management.

 The MacIntosh difference is that we provide personalized, uncompromised healthcare that exceeds expectations.

 MacIntosh assisted living residences are located at Canal Winchester, Mill Run, New Albany, Pickaway and Whetstone communities.
 Monterey and West Park offer memory support for residents with dementia.